CalebBurton/docker-influxdb-grafana-rpi/README.md

 2. Change the ownership with `chmod 0600 ~/.netrc`
 3. Modify `./cloud-sync.sh` with the path where you're storing the data
-4. Run it daily with chrontab.
+4. Run it daily with crontab.
 Run `crontab -e` and add the following:

   ```sh
   # [...]